dmitrysamodurov/Aspose.Email-Documentation/cpp/developer-guide/working-with-mime-messages/extracting-message-contents-from-emails/_index.md

 - Load an email message into the [MailMessage](https://apireference.aspose.com/email/cpp/class/aspose.email.mail_message) instance.
 - Display the email content on the screen.

-The following code snippet shows you how to display email information on the screen.
+The following C++ code snippet shows you how to display email information on the screen.

 {{< gist "aspose-com-gists" "525dd06c8783ebb18fb75cfc4b31d1ef" "Examples-EmailCPP-Email-DisplayEmailInformation-DisplayEmailInformation.cpp" >}}

 ## **Extracting Email Headers**
 The email header represents an Internet and RFC defined standard set of header fields included in Internet email messages.
 An email header can be specified using the [MailMessage](https://apireference.aspose.com/email/cpp/class/aspose.email.mail_message) class.
 Common header types are defined in the HeaderType class.
 It is a sealed class working like normal enumeration.
 To extract headers from an email, follow these steps: